-In order to promote well-defined streets, development shall generally be required to be built to the property line adjacent to public streets.
+In order to promote well-defined streets, development shall generally be required to be build built to the property line adjacent to public streets.
 The following exceptions to this condition are noted:

 - a.
 Sidewalk Width.
 In locations where the sidewalk is less than 12 feet wide, development shall be set back from the property line to create a 12-foot sidewalk.
-Development along Laurel Street and Front Street shall dedicate sufficient property to result in a sidewalk depth of at least 12 feet.
+Development along Laurel Street between Pacific Avenue and Front Street shall dedicate sufficient property to result in a sidewalk depth of at least 12 feet.
 The precise dedication shall be consistent with the final Laurel Street design and shall be established with a build-to line. - b.
 Gateway Landscaping.
 New development along Water Street (south side), Laurel Street (north side), and Soquel Avenue shall be set back from the sidewalk by 10 feet to allow for generous gateway landscaping treatment. - c.
 Building Length.
-Between Soquel Avenue and Laurel Street, limit the length of individual buildings along Front Street to a maximum of 250 feet of lineal street frontage, subject to the performance criteria for improved public access to the Riverwalk from Front Street at the key connection points of Cathcart Street, near Elm Street and Maple Street.
-(See Figure E-2) - d.
-Riverwalk Property Line.
-No setback from the Riverwalk property line is required. - e.
+Between Soquel Avenue and Laurel Street, limit the length of individual buildings along Front Street to a maximum of 250 feet of lineal street frontage, subject to the performance criteria for improved public access to the

+Riverwalkriver from Front Street at the key connection points of Cathcart Street, near Elm Street and Maple Street.
+(See Figure E-2)

+- d.
+Riverfront-Riverwalk Property Line.
+No setback from the riverfront-Riverwalk property line is required.
+Allow new development to be constructed to or near the rear property line along the riverfront-Riverwalk levee to achieve some private open space and serve as a transition between the public and private spaces. - e.
 Encroachments.
-Development along the Riverwalk shall not encroach beyond the property line of the parcel, except in cases where levee-facing "people-oriented" commercial activities incorporate public access points to the Riverwalk.
+Development along the Riverwalk promenade shall not encroach beyond the property line of the parcel, except in cases where levee-facing "people-oriented" commercial activities incorporate public access points to the Riverwalk.
 Top floor cantilevered portions of the building are allowed to encroach over the property line a maximum of 5 feet in order to provide architectural interest to the façade.
-Such cantilevered encroachment over the property line shall not exceed 25 percent of the total building frontage along the riverfront.
+Such cantilevered encroachment over the property line shall not exceed 10 25 percent of the total building frontage along the riverfront.